 They’re often appealing and fun for students to use, while at the same time ideal for encouraging participation, collaboration, and interaction.
+Read on to see how you can put wikis to work in your classroom.
+Resource Creation Using these ideas, your students can collaboratively create classroom valuables.
+Student Participation These projects are sure to get your students involved.
+Group Projects Allow wikis to facilitate group work by using these ideas.
+Student Interaction.
 5 Ways Apps Fit Into Curriculum and Learning Strategies.
 As the recently released "2012 Horizon Report: K-12 Edition" suggests, mobile devices and apps will become mainstream in a year or less.

 Many people use this word processing tool to collaborate on writing projects, and probably at least as many use it to comment on or grade student writing.
 For these folks, the fact that no iPad-based word processor supported track changes dramatically limited the device’s utility.
 No more: Office² HD, an app that, as its name suggests, lets you edit Office documents, now supports track changes.
 Mac OS X keyboard shortcuts.
 To use a keyboard shortcut you press a modifier key with a character key.